PaulsAgileIndex/config-mgmt/confd-consul-spring-boot/README.md

 ### Build and Run the application
 **Build**
 Executing the script [buildAndRunDockerContainer.sh](buildAndRunDockerContainer.sh) invokes a Maven build which creates the Docker image for the example application.
-It [Dockerfile](https://github.com/PaulsAgileIndex/config-mgmt/blob/master/confd-consul-spring-boot/Dockerfile) installes Java, cURL, confd and the example SpringBoot application as well some other utilities to the image - *...could be less in future iterations*.
+The [Dockerfile](https://github.com/PaulsAgileIndex/config-mgmt/blob/master/confd-consul-spring-boot/Dockerfile) installes Java, cURL, confd and the example SpringBoot application as well some other utilities to the image - *...could be less in future iterations*.

 **Run**
 The [script](buildAndRunDockerContainer.sh) also creates 5 containers.
 The first one is a Consul container which holds the key/value pairs for every stage the application is deployed to.
 Therefore it leverages confd's prefix mechanism which utilizes Consul's hierarchical key/value storage.
 The remaining four containers are instances of the example application where each is depicting a stage from **dev**, **test**, **uat** to **prod**.